ejmr/LNVL/docs/Instructions.md

 This instruction shows the player a menu and waits until he selects one of its choices.
-LNVL will [resume][4] the coroutine `LNVL.Handlers.MenuHandler()`, passing it no arguments.
+LNVL will [resume][4] the coroutine `LNVL.Settings.Handlers.Menu`, passing it one argument: the `LNVL.Menu` object representing the current menu.
 That function must return one value: a string naming the menu choice selected by the player, i.e. a valid key for the `LNVL.Menu.choices` table of the menu that results in the execution of this instruction in the first place.